 7. Encourage good table manners at home

-Before you step into a restaurant, your child’s behaviors will reflect your own dinner table.
-If you allow him to throw food, get in and out of his seat or yell at home, he’ll do the same at a restaurant.
+Before you step into a restaurant, your child’s behaviors will reflect your own dinner table at home.
+If you allow her to throw food, get in and out of her seat, or yell at home, she’ll do the same at a restaurant.

-Instead, set high expectations of how they should behave at the dinner table.
-Dinners at home will be more relaxing than at a restaurant, of course.
-But you should still establish responsibilities and expectations at home.
+Instead, set high expectations of how she should behave at the dinner table.
+Dinners at home will be more relaxed, of course, but you should still establish responsibilities and expectations.

-For instance, don’t allow gadgets that would distract them from conversation with others.
+For instance, don’t allow gadgets that would distract her from conversation with others.
 Expect polite behavior and kindness to one another.
-Don’t tolerate rude comments about the food.
-And use the time to reconnect after a day apart.
+Don’t tolerate rude comments about the food, and use the time to reconnect after a day apart.

 Good behavior starts at home and will translate well into a restaurant experience.

 No more embarrassing outbursts or weird glances from restaurant patrons.
 No feeling more stressed in what should be a relaxing family meal.

 You can enjoy a restaurant with kids, even without distractions.
-It may even be the absence of those distractions that will teach your children to behave well.
+It may even be the absence of those distractions that will teach them to behave well.

-It’s about planning your outings well and focusing on family interaction.
-Teaching your kids this is a privilege and a positive experience, not one to get over.
-Expecting good behavior both at home and out and about.
+Plan your outings well and focus on family interaction.
+Teach them that this is a privilege and a positive experience, not one to get over.
+Expect good behavior both at home and out and about.

-And soon, you’ll be able to enjoy a restaurant outing with your kids—and actually eat your meal while it’s hot.
+And soon, you’ll be able to enjoy a restaurant with your kids — and actually eat your meal while it’s hot.

 Get more tips:

 - Do You Know What to Do when Your Child Acts Out in Public?

 - Why Technology Is Unnecessary for Your Kids (Even in These Modern Times)